GE Capital - Dividend Bottleneck

 Asked whether he thought GE should break up, Langenberg noted that GE's portfolio was not overly dispersed.
 His pungent observation was that management did not need to "break it up, they needed to run it."

 Today, Oct.
-23, 2017, GE iss moving again and retracing its losses from Friday morning.
+23, 2017, GE is moving again and retracing its losses from Friday morning.
 GE's price discovery process is ongoing.
 While a kitchen sink quarter was widely expected, initial bravado on the subject seems to be fading.

 Long-Term Care Policies Still Haunt GE Today